-USBC Youth membership may be obtained through a bowling center, league, or tournament.
+USBC Youth membership may be obtained through a bowling center, league, tournament, or by contacting USBC Headquarters.

 When Paid

 Annual USBC membership dues, currently known, shall be paid before:

 - a.
 Adult: Completion of the bowler's first series in league competition.
 (See Rule 101.) - b.
 Youth: The bowler's third session of league competition.
 (See Rule 101.) - c.
 Participation in a tournament.
 (See Effective Date below and Rule 300c.)